Graceworks House

 Why She Writes

-The more Rumbidzai grew in her faith, the more she found herself wanting to share what she was learning with the people around her, the ones sitting at desks in tech companies trying to figure out how their faith and their daily work actually fit together in a way that felt real on a normal working day.
+As Rumbidzai continued to grow in her faith, she found herself increasingly drawn to share what she was learning with the people around her, especially those sitting at desks in tech environments who were trying to understand how their faith connects with their everyday work in a way that actually feels real and lived out during a normal working day.

-Not just in a theoretical way but in the real daily experience of attending a Monday morning meeting, pushing through a tough deadline, having a difficult conversation with a manager, or trying to understand a burnout that no career advice could really address.
+It was not just about understanding things in theory, but about making sense of faith in the middle of real situations, like attending a Monday morning meeting, pushing through a demanding deadline, navigating a difficult conversation with a manager, or trying to process a kind of burnout that no amount of career advice seemed able to fully explain.

 Connect